gitbutlerapp/design-core/README.md

-# design-tokens-craft
+# Design Tokens Craft
-The place where we generate design tokens for the app
+A place where we generate design tokens for the app